HPCE/hpce-2018-cw5/readme.md

 Errata
 ------

+- 2017/11/14 18:56 : Particularly [dumb mistake]() in heat_world.
+I notice quite a lot of groups already fixed in their repo based on past experience, so while it is a breaking change it's fine to fix. [this commit](https://github.com/HPCE/hpce-2017-cw5/commit/d3e1441813a960853cfcceff6a545de315e896a7).
+Thanks to @thomasrarris.

 - 2017/11/12 19:57 : Fix to calculation of `p` due [to a missing `.0`](https://github.com/HPCE/hpce-2017-cw5/issues/9).
   This is a breaking change - [this commit](https://github.com/HPCE/hpce-2017-cw5/commit/1a48980ca37c94626609d244523c646893ca56a1) shows the exact change.
 Thanks to @Wiijah.